52North/pubopen/opensource/mindset.md

 ## Open Souce (Hardware)

-While this book is concerned with software, we also want to point out that, (a) "Open source" also exists withouts software, and (b) if your research involves creation of hardware as well, there's a whole other world out there!
+While this book is concerned with software, we also want to point out that, (a) "Open source" also exists without software, and (b) if your research involves creation of hardware as well, there's a whole other world out there!

-Extended reading (not included in one weekend):
+Extended reading (not a weekend read):

 * ["Open source" on Wikipedia](https://en.wikipedia.org/wiki/Open_source) (without software)
 * [History of Open Source Hardware](http://www.oshwa.org/research/brief-history-of-open-source-hardware-organizations-and-definitions/) at the Open Source Hardware Association